Transfer Severing Joint Tenancy

 a Minister's consent is not required for a dealing that only changes the tenancy of the registered proprietors.

-To alter the tenancy of all the registered proprietors from joint tenants to tenants in common in equal shares or from tenants in common in equal shares to joint tenants, see Transfer Altering Tenancy.
+To alter the tenancy of all the registered proprietors from joint tenants to tenants in common in equal shares or from tenants in common in equal shares to joint tenants, see Transfer Altering Tenancy (Joint Tenants to Tenants in Common in Equal Shares) or Transfer Altering Tenancy (Tenants in Common in Equal Shares to Joint Tenants) respectively.

 Before lodging this document electronically via an Electronic Lodgment Network, a Subscriber must: